Yttrium-tYcLief/Scrotter/README.md

 ### Compiling

 - Feel free to compile locally.
 The standard Build > Build Solution option in Visual Basic Express (2012) is used for official builds.
+- Builds are NOT released for the master branch - builds will only be compiled and published for each version.
+The master branch is extremely experimental, and only those that know how to compile should test it.

 ### Contributing